Jamesway/docker-cheatsheet/README.md

 docker run --rm -v $(pwd):/app jamesway/python36-django startproject myproject
 ```

-$(pwd) is a great replacement for my project's directory, but how do I know where to mount my project directory in the container?
+$(pwd) makes sense for my project's directory, but how do I know where to mount my project directory in the container?

 1. Inspect the image's dockerfile for a WORK_DIR.
-Mounting to the WORK_DIR works most of the time.
+Mounting to the WORK_DIR is probably what you want most of the time.
 2. Specify a WORK_DIR in the container with the ( -w ) flag so that you can mount to it.

 ### work directory ( -w )